U.S. court imposes temporary sales ban on Dr Reddy's generic Nexium

-MUMBAI (Reuters) - Dr Reddy’s Laboratories Ltd, India’s second-largest drugmaker by sales, said on Tuesday it had been temporarily barred by a U.S. court from selling its generic form of blockbuster heartburn drug Nexium in the United States.
+MUMBAI, Nov 10 (Reuters) - Dr Reddy’s Laboratories Ltd , India’s second-largest drugmaker by sales, said on Tuesday it had been temporarily barred by a U.S. court from selling its generic form of blockbuster heartburn drug Nexium in the United States.

-The order was passed by the U.S. district court of Delaware after AstraZeneca, the maker of Nexium, moved a motion objecting to the use of the color purple in the Dr Reddy’s copycat product, the Indian firm said in a statement.

 The temporary restraining order has been imposed “with immediate effect on sales, delivery, transfer, or other disposition” of Dr Reddy’s generic Nexium, the company said.